-During the performance–immortalized against all odds by someone’s well-preserved VHS recording of the C-SPAN2 coverage of the event–the Grammy winner and music icon first appears awkwardly behind the ambassador who is introducing her, before ducking back out of the camera’s view.
+During the performance–immortalized against all odds by someone’s well-preserved VHS recording of the C-SPAN2 coverage of the event–the Grammy winner and music icon first appears awkwardly behind the ambassador, introducing her before ducking back out of the camera’s view.
 When she returns, it isn’t long after she launches into her cover of the Donny Hathaway holiday standard that the drama unfolds.

-LaBelle proceeds with the performance, “Ad-lib[bing] all” she can, while the camera gets a close shot of a perplexed young boy wearing a Chicago Bulls beanie.
-Eventually, the background singers take the stage, the cue card situation is sorted out and the performance is salvaged, all before then-President Bill Clinton and First Lady Hillary Clinton are introduced and we’re all suddenly jolted back into the very different reality of what America was like 20-odd years ago.
+LaBelle proceeds with the performance, “Ad-lib[bing] all” she can.
+At the same time, the camera gets a close shot of a perplexed young boy wearing a Chicago Bulls beanie.
+Eventually, the background singers take the stage, the cue card situation is sorted out, and the performance is salvaged.
+All before then-President Bill Clinton and First Lady Hillary Clinton are introduced.
+Suddenly, we’re jolted back into the very different reality of what America was like 20-odd years ago.

 The internet of 1996 was, of course, much different than it is today.
-It’s not hard to imagine this moment being almost instantly chewed up and spat out into countless, top-trending memes across both Gay Twitter and Black Twitter, but two decades of time passing since the incident has not dulled its reach.
-The clip resurfaces every holiday season and has racked up millions of views across dozens of uploads on YouTube, Facebook, and Twitter.
+Had this happened today, Gay and Black Twitter would have chewed up and spit out this televised faux-pax.
+Still, two decades have passed since the incident has not dulled its reach.
+Every holiday season, the clip resurfaces, and racks up millions of views across YouTube, Facebook, and other social platforms.

-Ever since I first saw the clip, the question of what exactly happened that fateful December day in D.C. has never strayed far from my mind.
-So let’s start there.
+Ever since I first saw the clip, the question of what happened that fateful December day in D.C. has never strayed far from my mind.
+So, let’s start there.

-The performance appears to have first begun its social media spread thanks to blasianFMA2’s upload of the clip to YouTube and other platforms in October 2016.
-Actor Ryan Bloomquist followed with a longer version of the clip just two days later.
+The performance began its social media spread thanks to blasianFMA2’s clip upload to YouTube and other platforms in October 2016.
+Actor Ryan Bloomquist followed with a more extended version of the clip two days later.

-Google trend data indicates that the clip’s popularity grew even more in December 2017 as the original uploads and various copies of them were re-shared by the moment’s devoted fans, and Andy Cohen asked the diva about the moment during an interview of Watch What Happens Live! on Bravo.
+Google trend data indicates that the clip’s popularity grew more in December 2017.
+The original uploads and various copies of them were re-shared by the moment’s devoted fans.
+Andy Cohen asked the diva about the moment during an interview with Watch What Happens Live! on Bravo.

-During that interview, LaBelle downplayed the incident, claiming that she didn’t remember it and “never saw that.”
+During that interview, LaBelle downplayed the incident, claiming she didn’t remember it and “never saw that.”

-Of course, it’s not surprising that someone with as lengthy of a career in music as LaBelle might not recall the incident, and most reasonable people wouldn’t think of the moment again.
-I am not one of those reasonable people.
+Of course, it’s not surprising that someone with as lengthy of a career in music as LaBelle might not recall the incident.
+Most reasonable people wouldn’t think of the moment again.
+I am not one of those people.

 My incessant internet sleuthing has revealed more clues: A Washington Post article covering LaBelle’s rehearsal for the performance noted that the singer “couldn’t see” the cue cards because of the cold weather.
-So perhaps the trouble began even before the background singers had a late entrance?
+So, the trouble began even before the background singers entered late.

-Footage from an interview with Jay Leno that appears to have taken place shortly after The Incident provides even more context.
+Footage from an interview with Jay Leno that occurred shortly after The Incident provides even more context.
 In response to Leno’s question about singing for the Clintons, LaBelle explains the “disaster” that was:

 “I went out there to sing my song.
 I don’t know the lyrics to any of my songs so they always have to have cue cards.
 They dropped all the cue cards and put them back in the order that she wanted to put them in, so I was singing the wrong song and it was live. ….
 The audience, they were so nice, they started flagging candles for me, making me feel like they were still with me.
 It was just awful, it was one of those nights.”

-LaBelle goes on to share that Bill Clinton told her “Patti, you’re so funny,” to which she said, “I didn’t come here to be a comedian, I came here to sing.”
+LaBelle shares that Bill Clinton told her, “Patti, you’re so funny.”
+She said, “I didn’t come here to be a comedian.
+I came here to sing.”

 And with that, my trail ran dry.
-Ultimately, it doesn’t really matter how this piece of social media magic happened–though I’m not opposed to seeing more investigative journalism on the subject.
+Ultimately, it doesn’t matter how this piece of social media magic happened.
 What is not a mystery is why the clip has resonated as much as it has.

 Simply put, LaBelle is a living American institution.
-Depending on your family’s vibe, she is either the aunt you love or the aunt you wish you had, as indicated by the seemingly endless collection of LaBelle memes that regularly crop up on social media, from her singing the alphabet on Sesame Street to her wigs and, of course, her sweet potato pie.
-She is beloved, respected and appreciated across generations and backgrounds in a way that is very rare today.
+Depending on your family’s vibe, she is either the aunt you love or the aunt you wish you had, as indicated by the seemingly endless collection of LaBelle memes that regularly crop up on social media.
+Videos of her singing the alphabet on Sesame Street to her wigs and, of course, her sweet potato pie.
+She is beloved, respected, and appreciated across generations and backgrounds in a way that is very rare today.

-As for the clip itself, LaBelle’s performance encapsulates everything that is overwhelming about the holiday season, especially to the marginalized communities that already idolize the music icon.
-The shopping, cooking, card-writing, family interactions and other social and professional commitments of the holidays make the icon’s eye-rolling “Oh my God” sentiment feel truly universal.
-The holidays are the time of year when it feels like everything that can go wrong will go wrong and that’s exactly what happened here.
+As for the clip itself, LaBelle’s performance encapsulates everything overwhelming about the holiday season.
+Especially to the marginalized communities that already idolize the music icon.
+The shopping, cooking, card-writing, family interactions, and other social and professional commitments of the holidays make the icon’s eye-rolling “Oh my God” sentiment feel genuinely universal.
+The holidays are when it feels like everything that can go wrong will go wrong.
+That’s precisely what happened here.

-More importantly, the clip speaks directly to life itself in the year 2018.
-The violence and dread, indictments and lies we are constantly bombarded with in this powder-keg of a news cycle can sometimes feel like someone has pushed us out on stage to mixed-up cue cards.
+More importantly, the clip speaks directly to life in 2018.
+The violence and dread, indictments, and lies we are constantly bombarded with in this powder keg of a news cycle can sometimes feel like someone has pushed us out on stage to mixed-up cue cards.
 And yet, we push on because there’s no other choice.
-It’s just what we do as queers, as femmes, as gender-nonconforming folk, as people pushed to the fringes at every turn.
+It’s just what we do as queers, as femmes, as gender-nonconforming folk, as people went to the fringes at every turn.

 Patti LaBelle, our ghost of Christmas past, present, and future.
-If only we all could carry such grace, caroling through the night in the face of a shit-storm.
-Now that is the spirit of the season.
+If only we could carry such grace, caroling through the night in the face of a shit-storm.
+Now, that is the spirit of the season.